Niffy/AndEngineTMXTiledMapExtension/README.md

  * To set the draw method call the TMXTiledMap method setIsometricDrawMethod
  * Set the map draw origin, in the load method.
 If you don't want one then use the values 0;
  * If loading multiple maps with the same tile set, then use a TMXTileSetSourceManager to reduce loading in the same image multiple times.
 You could probably even use this elsewhere!
- * To not allocate TMX Tiles use #setAllocateTiles(boolean pValue)
+ * To not allocate TMX Tiles use #setAllocateTiles(boolean pValue) on the TMXLoader
- * To use a LowMemorySpriteBatchVertexBufferObject call #setUseLowMemoryVBO(boolean pValue)
+ * To use a LowMemorySpriteBatchVertexBufferObject call #setUseLowMemoryVBO(boolean pValue) on the TMXLoader
  * If not allocating TMXTiles then use #getRowColAtIsometric(float[] pTouch) to get the row and column tile.
  * If not allocating TMXTiles to get the centre of the tile use #getIsoTileCentreAt(final int pTileColumn, final int pTileRow)
+ * To store the tile global id, #setStoreGID(boolean pStoreGID) call on the TMXLoader.
+To get the id, on the TMXLayer call #getTileGlobalID(int pTileRow, int pTileColumn)

  ```java
 TMXTiledMap txMap;